All Episodes

 You know, encourage those conducting investigations to have sex with the targets.

-Maybe this, if you know, there isn't any investigative journalism anymore.
+Maybe this, if, you know, there isn't any investigative journalism anymore.

 We have chronicled that.

-There's no way investigation.
+There's no way investigative.

 What if journalists could have sex with prostitutes in pursuit of their targets?